skills/introduction-to-secret-scanning/.github/steps/3-enable-push-protection.md

 3. In the top right, use the **Commit changes...** button to commit directly to the `main` branch.

 4. With the file updated, Mona should be busy checking your work.
-After reviewing, she'll provide feedback and the final review.
+After checking, she'll provide feedback and the final review.
 Nice work!
 You are all done! 🎉